ashermkn1/treap-agda/treap.lagda.md

-In this file, we are providing an implementation of the `Treap` data structure with packaged proofs that the ordering and priority invariants are met.
+In this file, we are providing an implementation of the `Treap` data structure (as detailed in 15-210) with packaged proofs that the ordering and priority invariants are met.
-At a high level, the `Treap` datatype consists of an `empty` constructor and a `node` constructor that contains a key, priority, and two child trees.
+At a high level, a `Treap` can either be `empty` or a `node` constructor that contains a key, priority, and two child trees.
-We will discuss the specifics of the verification in the report; for now, let's get into the code!
+`Treap`s are an extension of BSTs with priorities for each key, with the additional invariant that the priorities of child nodes must be less than or equal to the current priority.
+When priorities are assigned to keys at random, it can be proven that the height of the tree is logarithmic in the number of nodes with high probability, and all of the standard tree complexities can then be derived in expectation.

+Here, we provide a verified implementation of the `Treap` datatype, along with verified implementations of several primitive operations.
+Specifically, we have implemented `lookup`, `_∈_`, `join`, `split`, `insert`, and `delete` --- all with some level of correctness proofs.

 We start off with some boilerplate imports and some basic utilities needed for our instance types to work (more about this in the report):